bryan-emmanuel/WebCaster/README.md

 Copy the www/webcaster.py file to your webserver in the same directory as the videos.

-Note: the videos may need to be mp4 encoded
+Note: the videos need to be in a format supported by Chromecast https://developers.google.com/cast/supported_media_types

 In the app settings, provide the URL for the directory containing the videos and the webcaster.py file, excluding protocol, such as 192.168.0.1.
 Also provide the